 This course introduces students to statistical methods that can be applied to action research and decision-making in the educational setting.
 A statistical background is essential in order to analyze and understand research reports in the educational field.
 Statistical references highlight and give findings to most research reports and analysis of data.
-The curriculum leader must have an in-depth knowledge of the components data and the implication of findings.
-This course will encompass descriptive and inferential statistics in relation to the importance of perspective and application to decisions.
+The curriculum leader must have an in-depth

-ED 704/BU 704 Organizational Leadership Applications (3)
+ED 704 - Organizational Leadership Applications